Cuckoo Wasp (Chrysididae) - Photo (c) Aaron Bhambra

 Events

-In 2024 we plan to hold a number of field visits to document the invertebrates of several key sites in Birmingham and the Black Country.
+In 2025 we plan to hold a number of field visits to document the invertebrates of several key sites in Birmingham and the Black Country.

-If you are interested in taking part please join our mailing list, where we will share details of upcoming events.
+If you are interested in taking part please join our mailing list, where we will share details of any upcoming events.

 Green Tiger Beetle - photo (c) Aaron Bhambra